Particle.news

 Overview

-• The FCC accepted SpaceX’s non‑geostationary “Orbital Data Center” application for filing and opened a public comment window through March 6, a procedural step that does not grant approval.
+• The FCC accepted SpaceX’s application and opened a public comment period through March 6 for a non‑geostationary satellite system to host AI compute in orbit.